 - One company however, takes full advantage of their Secret Identity issues to publish comics using real heroes in fictional stories without getting likeness rights.

 - Other folks, especially street vendors, make a killing off unofficial merchandise the same way.
-Whitecoat buys spares of his Nice Hat from them.
-He also invokes the above inversion this trope in the page quote for te series.
+Whitecoat buys spares of his hat from them.
+He also invokes the above inversion this trope in the page quote for the series.

-- Alloy recently got to save the writer and artist of the comic based on the titular characters.
+- Alloy recently got to save the writer and artist of the comic based on the eponymous characters.

-- It should also be added that Timmy himself is also a superhero, as Cleft the Boy Chin Wonder (see image above) as a result of the Chin, thus making him part of the comic book's continuity.
+- The Fairly OddParents!: The Crimson Chin was originally fictional, but he's been brought to life by fairies so many times it's not even mentioned anymore.
+Timmy himself is also a superhero, as Cleft the Boy Chin Wonder as a result of the Chin, thus making him part of the comic book's continuity.
 He's got a variety of other alter egos as well, but that would be another entire page.

 - Static Shock: Virgil grows up reading comic books about Superman and the Green Lantern, and eventually meets and teams up with them from time to time.
 Probably more of a subtle retcon.
-Static Shock was originally disconnected from the regular DC universe and the DC characters were fictional in theirs (kind of like Milestone Comics to the DC Universe).
+Static Shock was originally disconnected from the regular DC universe with the DC characters as fictional (kind of like Milestone Comics to The DCU).
 Then Static and his universe got added to the DC universe, so now Static couldn't have possibly read those comics or everyone should know Superman's Secret Identity as well.

 - In the Justice League episode "Legends", John Stewart, Hawkgirl, Flash and the Martian Manhunter are transported to an alternate universe inhabited by the Justice Guild of America, Golden Age heroes which were featured in comics John used to read as a kid.
 J'onn brings up the possibility that the comics' authors in the primary universe had a subconscious link with the Guild's universe, hence why they existed only as comics characters in the primary universe.

-- An episode of The Real Ghostbusters had a superhero and villain from one of Ray's comics become "real" and clash with the Ghostbusters.
+- An episode had a superhero and villain from one of Ray's comics become "real" and clash with the Ghostbusters.
 Unusually, no explanation was ever given for why the comics characters were able to enter Ray's reality.
 (This shouldn't be confused with a later episode in which a shapeshifting ghost briefly imitated the same superhero.)

 - On Teenage Mutant Ninja Turtles, Michaelangelo reads a comic book series about the superhero Bugman, and then discovers that there really is a Bugman.

-- Not restricted to just the 1987 show, this happens in the 2003 show as well, when Mikey tries to get an issue of the Justice Force comic to find out what happened to one of the heroes in the cliffhanger of the previous issues, but finds his favorite characters real, but the character he was hoping to have survived, had died.
+- This happens in Teenage Mutant Ninja Turtles (2003) as well, when Mikey tries to get an issue of the Justice Force comic to find out what happened to one of the heroes in the cliffhanger of the previous issues, but finds his favorite characters real, but the character he was hoping to have survived, had died.
 (This is based on an issue of the original TMNT comic, but Mikey being a fan of the comic is new in this version.)